TomMoeras/eurovision_ranking_top10_calculator/README.md

 ## Features

-- **Multiple Scoring Systems**: Implements 5 different scoring systems with varying complexity
+- **Multiple Scoring Systems**: Implements 7 different scoring systems with varying complexity
+- **Standard & Extended Systems**: Choose between systems that only consider the top 10 or also include countries beyond
 - **Flexible Data Loading**: Load predictions from CSV files and actual results from text files
 - **Tiebreaker Logic**: Multiple tiebreaker criteria that can be easily customized
 - **Extensible Design**: Easy to add new scoring systems by inheriting from the base class